 To be able to get full dependency graphs over the system with coherent information about all the components, and the type of change introduced in a component, we need meta-data.
-With meta-data we mean additional information that is not crucial for the component to run but is valuable for the entire system.
-Meta-data can be provided as a new interface on the component [5] or stored in a repository where have been placed during the component registration process.
-Facts about version, name, creation date, compatibility change, interfaces provided and components used, as mentioned in the previous section, are examples of meta-data that will help building a system that has consistent configuration management.
+By meta-data we mean additional information which is not crucial for the component to run but is valuable for the entire system.
+Meta-data can be provided as a new interface on the component [5] or stored in a repository where it have been placed during the component registration process.
+Facts about version, name, creation date, compatibility change, interfaces provided and components used, as mentioned in the previous section, are examples of meta-data which can be of help when building a system with consistent configuration management.

 The World Wide Web Consortium has defined a standard to describe components and their dependencies.
 This language is XML-based and is called Open Software Description (OSD) [6].
-However, OSD is mainly designed for web components and do not solve the problems with component dependencies.
-It is important that meta-data is accessible for third part users.
-A common standard that makes it possible to describe components in all component models is probably a utopia.
-We can expect that different types of components will be described in different ways, which is vastly better than not to describe them at all.
+However, OSD is mainly designed for web components and does not solve the problems with component dependencies.
+It is important that meta-data is accessible to third part users.
+A common standard making it possible to describe components in all component models is probably a utopia.
+We can expect that different types of components will be described in different ways, which is vastly better than their not being described at all.

 As we do not have meta-data incorporated in the standard component models, the only information about the components we can get through binary libraries and executables.
 The information about which shared libraries are linked to other libraries or programs can be gathered fairly easy.
 In general this information is linked into the binary code and can be extracted.
 This information can be used to list the dependencies between different programs and libraries.

-The following formal procedure is taken: A component version c is implemented as a library or an executable.
+The following is the formal procedure: A component version c is implemented as a library or an executable.
 A component version has a set of attributes (name, size, creation-date, and others [11] used in different component models), by which it is identified.

-The set of all components installed on the system is called S. We define a relation \rightarrow called "depends on", where $c_i \rightarrow c_j$ if the correct operation of c_i requires the correct operation of c_j .
-This relation is transitive which means that from the direct dependencies we can derive all indirect dependencies.
+The set of all components installed in the system is designated S. We define a relation $\rightarrow$ called "depends on", where $c_i \rightarrow c_j$ if the correct operation of $c_i$ requires the correct operation of $c_j$ .
+This relation is transitive which means that we can derive all indirect dependencies from the direct dependencies.